 If you wish, you can combine multiple application modules inside one root application module.
 This is called nesting and allows several application modules to participate in the transaction of the root application module.
 This also saves database connections because only the root application module needs a connection.

-A bounded task flow has a well-defined entry point, accepts input parameters and can deliver an outcome back to the caller.
+A bounded task flow has a well-defined entry point, accepts input parameters, and can return an outcome back to the caller.
 For example, you might build a customer management task flow to handle customer data.
 In this way, your application can be built in a modular fashion—the developers in charge of implementing each use case can define their own bounded task flow with a well-defined interface for others to call.
 The team building the customer management task flow is thus free to add new pages or change the navigation flow without affecting the rest of the application.

 The Proof of Concept serves two purposes: